Scheduling API

 The scheduling service exposes two methods:

-: this method notifies Spacetime that an agent’s schedule has been reset.
-The agent must call this upon startup and after any event that resets the agent’s schedule. -
+• Reset: this method notifies Spacetime that an agent’s schedule has been reset.
+The agent must call this upon initialization and after any event that erases the agent’s schedule (data loss on the agent, for example).

 Reset Method